jwplayer/ott-web-app/docs/features/user-watchlists.md

 This watchlist contains movies a user would like to watch in the future.
 It has the following behavior:

 - In the video detail screen, the user can 'favorite' a movie
-- On the homepage, a 'favorite' shelf appears, allowing the user
+- On the homepage, a 'favorite' shelf appears, allowing the user to watch a media item
 - The user menu shows a link to the list of favorites, including a 'clear' button

 ## Continue watchlist